Belmont desalination plant

-We are planning to build a permanent desalination plant at Belmont.
-A permanent plant is a key action in the recently released Lower Hunter Water Security Plan.
+We’re excited to share that we are progressing to construction on a permanent desalination plant at Belmont.
+A permanent plant is a key action in the 2022 Lower Hunter Water Security Plan.

 Desalination is an important rainfall-independent water supply option and will help support our customers and communities with a safe and reliable water source regardless of changes in weather or climate.